64nYm3d3/CheatSheet/OSINT/Netcraft.md

 # Netcraft

 A kind of passive form of gathering web server info.
+Performs functions like dig dns for you